danielsaidi/website_danielsaidi/_includes/kankoda/apps/privacy-policy.md

  * The app may collect anonymous data.
  * The app does not collect any personal data.
  * The app does not sell any collected data to third parties.
- * The app will only access personal data that you enter into the app.
+ * The app will only access personal data that you enter into it.
- * The app will only share personal data that you actively share from the app.
+ * The app will only share personal data that you actively share from it.

 For more details on this, please see the remainder of the document.